chaudhuree/jobster-api-js/__note01.md

 );
 ```

-> we will use it in diractly jobs route to prevent spamming
+> we will use it in diractly auth route to prevent spamming

 #### Remove CORS